sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/python.rst

 :epkg:`Scan` seems quite complex when reading the specifications.
-It is useful to loop over one dimension of a tensor and store the results in preallocated tensor.
+It is useful to loop over one dimension of a tensor and store the results in a preallocated tensor.

 The following example implements a classic nearest neighbors for a regression problem.
 The first step consists in computing the